English 5213

 defense of that approach.

-Theory Assignment 1: Choice of a favorite theory,
+Theory Assignment 1: Choice of a favorite theory, due September 16.

 This assignment is worth 10% of your grade in this class.